 - a balance of executive and independent non-executive directors;

 - strong, independent audit, nomination and remuneration committees;

 - effective rights for shareholders (including a binding say on pay and without-cause removal rights), who are encouraged to engage with the companies in which they invest.

-One defining feature of the Code is the comply or explain approach: rules for companies with a stock exchange listing (Listing Rules) require all companies either to comply with the Code or to explain why they do not.
+One defining feature of the Code is the comply or explain approach: rules for companies with a premium listing (the Listing Rules) require all companies to state in their annual financial report whether they have complied with the 41 Provisions of the Code throughout the accounting period, or to explain why they have not done so.
+In addition, companies must state how they have applied the 18 Principles of the Code in a manner that would enable shareholders to evaluate how the Principles have been applied.
 The Code is issued with an acknowledgement of flexibility; this is in recognition of the principle that no single governance regime would be appropriate, in its entirety, for all companies.
-This approach does, however, rely on shareholder engagement to challenge non-compliance where appropriate.
-Nevertheless, the FRC noted that 95 per cent of all FTSE 350 companies (the 350 largest UK-listed companies by market capitalisation) reported full compliance with the previous edition of the Code, or full compliance with all but one or two provisions, and there are encouraging steps being taken toward compliance with the latest edition of the Code.
-In many cases, non-compliance is due to circumstances rather than deliberate choice.
-This confirms that the provisions of the Code are widely adopted by companies despite the comply or explain philosophy.
+This approach does rely, however, on shareholder engagement to challenge non-compliance where appropriate.
+In practice, the provisions of the Code are widely adopted by companies despite the comply or explain philosophy.